 - Classes are pre-recorded, not live

 Udemy is an online learning platform that provides courses for just about everything—including cooking.
 Whether you’ve always wanted to learn the secrets of sourdough or need insight on cooking on a keto diet, Udemy lets you and your partner filter through hundreds of specific courses pertaining to technique, cuisine, and diet.
-(You can get as detailed as you want—we’re talking classes like Farm Cheese Making and Microwave Asian-Style Dishes with Clay Pots.)
+(You can get as detailed as you want—we’re talking classes like Farm Cheese Making and Healthy Pan-Asian Quinoa Recipes.)
 Most courses last between 30 minutes and two hours, but multi-video series can extend up to 17 hours.
 Once you make your purchase, you’ll receive Udemy’s classes as on-demand videos, not live instruction.

 There is, of course, a flip side to the extreme variety Udemy offers.
 The website features so many choices, it can feel pretty overwhelming.
 And though most of them are taught by professional chefs, some may not have the impressive credentials you’ll find with other programs.
 Then again, for prices as low as roughly $12 per course, this might be a reasonable trade-off.

 Why We Chose It: Cocu Social gives you live access to professional chefs right in their home kitchens.

 - Live online classes offered multiple days per week

 - Personal access to a professional chef

 Cocu Social offers both in-person and online classes, with plenty to choose from in each category.
 Participate in live online courses taught by the service’s team of professional chefs.